-this may be unsafe and raise initialization problems: what is the value if it has never been emitted?
+this is unsafe and raises initialization problems: what is the value if it has never been emitted?

-• need extra methodology development rules (e.g., guarding every access by a test for presence)
+• need extra methodology development rules (e.g., Dassault Aviation) to guard every access by a test for presence can we provide a programming construct reminiscent to pattern matching and which forbid the access to a signal which is not emitted?